brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 <img width="80%" height="80%" src="/assets/GPT-lite-DeepSpeed/GPT_pipelining_2.png"/>

 {: style="text-align:center; font-size: small;"}
 "An illustration of how DeepSpeed will train a batch with eight micro-batches using hybrid two-way data parallelism and two-stage pipeline parallelism.
 GPUs 0 and 2 are arranged in a pipeline and will alternate forward (F) and backward (B) passes.
 They will then all-reduce (AR) gradients with their data parallel counterparts, GPUs 1 and 3, respectively.
 Finally, the two pipeline stages update their model weights".
+This is the 1F1B default pipeline algorithm.
 Source: [DeepSpeed pipelining documentation](https://www.deepspeed.ai/tutorials/pipeline/)

 Finally, [Pipeline parallelism is not compatible with ZeRO stages 2 or 3](https://deepspeed.readthedocs.io/en/latest/pipeline.html#pipeline-parallelism), as discussed [here](https://github.com/microsoft/DeepSpeed/issues/1110#issuecomment-850835817).